nuxeo/doc.nuxeo.com-content/src/nuxeo-cloud/start-developing.md

 ## OpenShift Web Console

-Access to the OpenShift administration is managed by Nuxeo through Okta.
-An account with Okta is required to login.
+Access to the OpenShift Console is managed by Nuxeo through Okta.
+A Nuxeo Okta account is required to login.

 https://openshift.prod.nuxeo.io